hammadxcm/rubocop-hk/CONTRIBUTING.md

 ## FAQ

 ### Q: How do I propose a new RuboCop rule?
 A: Open an issue with the cop name, rationale, and code examples.
-We'll discuss whether it fits the project's philosophy.
+We'll discuss whether it fits the project's philosophy. **New in v1.2.0**: Consider if it should be warning-only for gradual adoption.

 ### Q: Can I disable a rule I disagree with?
 A: Yes!
 Users can override any rule in their `.rubocop.yml`.
 If a rule is commonly disabled, we may reconsider its inclusion.